 - Loud music either distracts your audience or drowns out your voice talent.
 In either case, you don’t want this to occur.
 So, if it isn’t necessary, don’t include music in your ad.
 Once you have your ad created, make sure you save it as a .wav file so quality isn’t lost when you’re working on different drafts, which happens with MP3 files.

-Knowing how vital radio commercials still are for your business, isn’t it time you start creating them?
+Knowing how vital a radio commercial is for your business, isn’t it time you start creating them?
 When you’re ready, go ahead and contact us.
 We’re here to help!